murilobnt/vulnus/Readme.md

 # INTRODUCTION

 **Vulnus** is a game that is being developed for fun, learning and teaching purposes.
-It's language is C++ with SFML.
+Its language is C++ with SFML.

 # HOW TO RUN